fifth-postulate/4_rules_simple_design/code/fizz_buzz.md

 ### `fizzbuzz.of(2)`
 The next step is the `fizzbuzz` of 2.
-We quickly make a copy of a test, stopping only to make a mental note that we _copied_ something.
+We quickly make a copy of a test, stopping only to make a note that we _copied_ something.

 ```ruby
 def test_fizzbuzz_of_2_should_equal_2